cnerg/templates/README.md

  - `\author{}`: Replace with your name, or the name of the person who wrote your dissertation for you (jk, it should be your name if you want the degree).

- - `\department{}`: your department name excluding "Department of."
-For example, if you were in the Department of Engineering Physics, put "Engineering Physics" (sans quotes) for this.

  - `\defensedate{}`: date of oral exam (whether it is thesis defense or prelim)

  - `\date{}`: year of that your degree will be granted (might not be the same year that you pass your oral exam depending on your date of depositing).

  - `\degree{}`: If you are earning a PhD, this should be "Doctor of Philosophy".
 If you are earning a masters or other degree, replace with the type of degree (eg, "Masters of Science").

+ - `\program{}`: the name of your program (likely different than the name of your department).

+ - `\department{}`: your department name excluding "Department of."
+For example, if you were in the Department of Engineering Physics, put "Engineering Physics" (sans quotes) for this.

  - `\dissertation` or `\prelim` or `\masters`: Must include one of these to specify what type of report this is.
 For a PhD dissertation, use `\disseration`.
 For a prelim use `\prelim`.
 For a masters thesis, use `\masters`.